 You must confirm that all the images, music and video clips used in your speakers' presentations are cleared for re-distribution on YouTube and TED.com.
 TED may request documentation of the licenses for the presentations' content; collecting it and providing it to TED is the responsibility of the organizer.

 Opening and closing graphics: You must open each video with your officially licensed event logo.
 Closing reels are welcome, but not required.
 We encourage you to create intro and closing reels that are unique to your event, providing that they follow all of our branding guidelines.
-You may never use the TED logo or the TEDx logo without your unique name or the “x=independently organized TED event” text.
+You may never use the TED logo, TED Music, or the TEDx logo without your unique name or the “x=independently organized TED event” text.
 Your logo must be clearly separated from any other text or graphics used.

 We will take down videos that break these rules and require that they be fixed and re-uploaded.
 If you are unsure about your intro or closing reels, feel free to send them to me for approval.